 The woman confidently renegotiated with suppliers to extend her credit terms, and in this way bought extra time.

-The several personal loans and credit cards from various banks were all updated and credit was allowed.
+The several personal loans and credit cards from various banks were all updated and credit was allowed freely.

-There was enormous strain on her body as the result of the stress and insomnia.
-She lost weight from not eating properly and was permanently bad tempered.
+There was the enormous strain on her body as the result of the stress and insomnia.
+She lost weight from not eating properly and was permanently bad-tempered.

-Her car was almost repossessed, her credit cards and cheque books had to be returned to the bank and her overdraft facilities were suspended.
+Her car was almost repossessed, her credit cards and checkbooks had to be returned to the bank and her overdraft facilities were suspended.

 None of her family knew about her problem.
 She came up with reasons for not having much cash, she told everybody business was slow and had a couple of bad deals.

-She later found out this kind of information was give n to him on numerous occasions thereafter, despite her request that nobody be given access to it.
+She later found out this kind of information was give n to him on numerous occasions thereafter, despite her request that nobody is given access to it.

 Though she kept on seeing he therapist her urge to back to the casino was overwhelming.

-She believed this time round she would do thing differently and would not become greedy for money.
+She believed this time around she would do thing differently and would not become greedy for money.

 Her parents wanted nothing more to with her and even the children had been poisoned against their mother.